erred/seankhliao.com/src/blog/12022-08-18-gophercon-uk-2.md

 #### _socials_

+Apparently I was fairly visible(?) being one of 3 people with brightly dyed hair (mine was purple-ish blue).
+Of course we grouped together to chat for a bit.

 With an afterparty at a pub,
 I tried hard to float around and meet people, and I did,